annaesvensson/yellow-install/README.md

 ## Settings

-The following settings will be configured during installation:
+The following files will be modified during the installation:

 `system/extensions/yellow-system.ini` = file with system settings
 `system/extensions/yellow-language.ini` = file with language settings
 `system/extensions/yellow-user.ini` = file with user settings

-The following files will be customised during installation:
+The following files will be customised during the installation:

 `content/1-home/page.md` = content file for home page
 `content/9-about/page.md` = content file for information page